hypyeon/webpack-practice/README.md

 ```
 Describe: Pizza()

-Test: "It should return a Pizza object with two properties for toppings and size."
+Test: "It should return a Pizza object with four properties for order name, size of pizza, number of selected $2 toppings and number of selected $3 toppings."
-Code: const firstPizza = new Pizza(["olives", "spinach", "mushroom"], "large");
+Code: const firstPizza = new Pizza("Minsu", "large", 3, 1);
-Expected: Pizza { toppings: ["olives", "spinach", "mushroom"], size: "large" }
+Expected: Pizza { orderName: "Minsu", size: "large", toppingsTwo: 3, toppingsThree: 1 }

+Describe: formatName()

+Test: "It should return a name with the first letter in upper case and the rest in lower cases."
+Code: formatName("elsa");
+Expected: "Elsa"
 ```
 ## Known Bugs
 - No bugs detected currently.
 Feel free to reach out to the [author](mailto:hayeong.pyeon@gmail.com) if find any.